Clinical-Genomics/cg_lims/README.md

 # cg_lims
 A new package for lims interactions.
 The aim is to replace all other lims interactions at CG with this new package.

+## Database access
+The lims ststem is built upon a postgress database.
+Illumina provides a REST API for accessing the database.
+On top of that there is a python API, the [genologics](https://github.com/SciLifeLab/genologics) packge wich simply translates the rest into python.
+This package is hevily depending upon the genologics python API.

 ## Branching model

 cg_lims is using github flow branching model as described in our development manual.